 The 1357 Treaty of Berwick brought the Wars of Independence to a close.
 David II resumed his rule and set about rebuilding Edinburgh Castle which became his principal seat of government.
 David’s Tower was begun around 1367, and was incomplete when David died at the castle in 1371.
 It was completed by his successor, Robert II, in the 1370s.
 In the early 15th century, another English invasion, this time under Henry IV, reached Edinburgh Castle and began a siege, but eventually withdrew due to lack of supplies

 Edinburgh Castle from the Prince’s Street Gardens.
 The castle never really developed the traditional turrets and towers that we might associate with Wales.
-The walls have a resemblance to the castles of Spain or the Holy Land from the period

 From 1437, Sir William Crichton was Keeper of Edinburgh Castle, and soon after became Chancellor of Scotland.
 In an attempt to gain the regency of Scotland, Crichton sought to break the power of the Douglases, the principal noble family in the kingdom.
 The sixteen-year-old William Douglas, 6th Earl of Douglas and his younger brother David were summoned to Edinburgh Castle in November 1440.
 After the so-called “Black Dinner”, both boys were summarily executed on fabricated charges in the presence of the ten-year-old King James II.
 Douglas’ supporters subsequently besieged the castle, inflicting damage, but construction continued throughout this period, with the area now known as Crown Square being laid out over vaults in the 1430s.
 Royal apartments were built, forming the nucleus of the later palace block, and a Great Hall was in existence by 1458.